Search

 Depending on the number of applications at the respective embassy, processing times can vary between a few weeks to a few months.
 At some embassies, there may be a wait of several months for an appointment.

-Fill out the application carefully, especially the job profile!
-Include all the required documents (employment contract, etc.) with the application and only submit a complete application.
+Fill out the applications carefully, especially the declaration of employment!
+Attach all required documents (employment contract, etc.) to the applications and only submit them completely.

-When applying in Berlin: Use the Business Immigration Service of the Berlin Foreigners’ Registration Office and the Berlin economic development agency, Berlin Partner for Business and Technology GmbH.
+When applying in Berlin: Employers can use the Business Immigration Service of the State Office for Immigration and the Berlin Economic Development Agency, Berlin Partner for Business and Technology GmbH.

 Blocked account: a visa requirement for citizens of non-EU States